Multicultural Student Services

 > Sistas In Solidarity (SIS) is a diversity affinity network that supports young women of color.

-> The Cultural Display Case is a rotating display located across from the Information Desk in the Student Life and Technology Center that celebrates cultures of members of our Hendrix community.
+> The Cultural Display Case is a rotating display located across from the Information Desk in the Student Life and Technology Center that celebrates the cultures of members of our Hendrix community.

 > First Tuesday Talks were held the first Tuesday of each month from noon to 1 pm.
 The talks were co-sponsored by Project Pericles, First Tuesday Talks were dedicated to developing the Hendrix community’s understanding of diversity and inclusive practices.
 The program asked community members to answer the question, “What is my identity, and how does it enrich my community?".
 Listen to the archived First Tuesday Talks here.